MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 ### Choose the best out of all

-Now we know how to check for,
+Now we know how to check for:
-* any HTML source
+* any HTML source in an element.
-* any types of child nodes
+* any types of child nodes in an element.
-* specific node type of child nodes
+* specific node type of child nodes in an element.
-* only child elements
+* only child elements in an element.

-which appear within an element.

-However, more importantly, before using any kind of code in your project, it is the best practice to check browser compatibility of it.
+However, more importantly, before using any line of code in your project, it is the best practice to check the browser compatibility of the code.

-Also you may have something else to add here, so feel free to add them.
+Also, you may have something else to add here, so feel free to add them.
 It will make this article more useful.

 Happy Coding!